braziljs/eloquente-javascript/02_program_structure.md

 {{index syntax, "while loop", "counter variable"}}

-Many loops follow the pattern seen in the `while` examples.
-First, a "counter" binding is created to track the progress of the loop.
+Many loops follow the pattern shown in the `while` examples.
+First a "counter" binding is created to track the progress of the loop.
 Then comes a `while` loop, usually with a test expression that checks whether the counter has reached its end value.
 At the end of the loop body, the